sfDesat/Celest/README.md

 ### **Hazards:**

 **Bunker Complex:**
 The primary target for scrap retrieval is the abandoned factory, located within the valley.
-Reports suggest the presence of unknown creatures within, raising the hazard level to B. The nature and severity of these creatures are uncertain, emphasizing the need for caution during operations.
+Other points of interest are the abandoned scientific outposts.
+Reports suggest the presence of unknown creatures within.
+The nature and severity of these creatures are uncertain, emphasizing the need for caution during operations.

 **Celestial Avifauna:**
 Various bird species inhabit Celest, adding an additional layer of complexity to the environment.
 Their behavior may range from curious observation to potential interference with the mission.
 Detailed observations and caution are advised during interactions.